insideout10/wordlift-docs/docs/faq.rst

 .. note::

 	While Freebase no longer exists the ``machine id`` remains valid.
-We prefer to have such links in the ``owl:sameAs`` property of entities created with WordLift as these links points to RDF resources.
+We prefer to have such links in the ``owl:sameAs`` property of entities created with WordLift as these links point to RDF resources.
 As a matter of fact DBpedia, to interlink with Freebase, still uses these type of links rather than just the ``machine id``.

 What factors determine Wordlift's rating of an entity?